mviereck/x11docker/README.md

 x11docker can run with standard system utilities without additional dependencies on host or in image.
 As a core, it only needs X server (package `xorg`)  and, of course, docker (package `docker.io`) to run docker images on X.

 For some additional options, x11docker needs some packages to be installed on host.
 It will check for them on startup and show terminal messages if some are missing.
+Options `--gpu`, `--pulseaudio` and `--dbus` have dependencies in image, too.
 Look at dependencies dialog in x11docker-gui.

 ![x11docker-gui dependencies screenshot](/../screenshots/x11docker-dependencies.png?raw=true)